 Creole languages, like Jamaican Patois, are often not respected and are seen by some as a ‘lower class language’.
 For example, in 1960s Jamaica, Jamaican Patois was looked down on by the upper classes.
-They saw it as the language for the poor and uneducated.
+They saw it as the language of the poor and uneducated.
 However, since then, reggae musicians like Bob Marley and later Shaggy, as well as poets like Louise Bennett-Coverly helped to bring Jamaican Patois to the masses and establish the language in Jamaica and internationally.

 Jamaican Patois is heavily used in reggae and dancehall music from Jamaica.
 Originally, reggae and dancehall musicians used the language in their music to express their identity and share their lived realities.
-However, you may also recognise some words and phrases from Jamaican Patois in other genres of music like in hip hop and popular music by artists like Drake who have been influenced by reggae and dancehall artists.
-Their music is also influenced by the local slang of cities like Toronto and London, which itself is also influenced by and borrow words from Jamaican Patois.
+However, you may also recognise some words and phrases from Jamaican Patois in other genres of music like hip hop and popular music by artists like Drake who have been influenced by reggae and dancehall artists.
+Their music is also influenced by the local slang of cities like Toronto and London, which itself is also influenced by and borrows words from Jamaican Patois.

 Jamaican Patois Dictionary

-One half of my family is Jamaican, which means I grew up with my grandmother, aunties and uncles speaking Jamaican Patois.
+One-half of my family is Jamaican, which means I grew up with my grandmother, aunties and uncles speaking Jamaican Patois.
 This doesn't mean I can speak it myself!
 But being of Jamaican descent, growing up in London, and being inspired by Caribbean culture for my graduate Windrush Collection means you can find a few Jamaican Patois phrases and words in my greeting card designs.